designmynight/designmynight-developers/site/content/collins/customising-email-templates/index.md

 ## Adding dynamic content tags to the emails

-Within your Collins emails, you will be able to include dynamic content tags.
+Within your Collins Confirmation email, you will be able to include dynamic content tags.
 The following tags are currently supported:

 * {{first_name}}
 * {{last_name}}